Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 How to Choose for Your Specific Headshot

-Three questions to answer before the session:
+Three questions to answer before your Boston headshot session:

 • What is the headshot for?
-LinkedIn → light.
-Executive directory → mid-to-dark.
-Actor casting → medium gray.
-Press kit → multiple options.
+LinkedIn, light.
+Executive directory, mid-to-dark.
+Actor casting, medium gray.
+Press kit, multiple options.

 • What does your existing professional photography look like?
 If your firm has a consistent background across leadership headshots, match it.
 Inconsistency reads as off.